Frontier Airlines (1950–1986): History

 On October 1, 1967, Frontier purchased Central Airlines, headquartered in Fort Worth, Texas.
 The addition of Central added eleven Convair 600s and sixteen DC-3s to the fleet and many new cities.
 Convair 600s were Convair 240s that had been retrofitted with Rolls-Royce Dart turboprop engines; Frontier phased out the Convair 600s in 1969–70 and DC-3 flights ended in 1968.
 The Convair 580s lasted until May 31, 1982, when they were parked and eventually sold.

 Alvin Feldman became president in March 1971 and converted the jet fleet to Boeing 737-200s, eliminating the 727s.
-The 737-200 was Frontier's only jet type until McDonnell Douglas MD-80s were added beginning May 20, 1982.
+The 737-200 then became Frontier's only mainline jet type until McDonnell Douglas MD-80s were added beginning May 20, 1982.

 On January 29, 1973, Frontier Airlines hired its first black pilot, Bob Ashby, the only Tuskegee Airman to become a commercial passenger airline pilot.
 It also hired the first female pilot for any modern day U.S. commercial airline the same day, Emily Howell Warner.
 Both were awarded their captain's wings several years later.

 According to the 1977 Frontier Airlines annual report, the airline was serving both Burbank (BUR) and Orange County (SNA) via an interchange flight agreement with Hughes Airwest with service between these southern California destinations and the Frontier hub in Denver (DEN) and had also begun serving Sacramento (SMF), its first directly served destination in California, that same year.
 Frontier would later introduce its own Orange County service as well as flights to a number of other destinations in California.
 This same annual report states the airline transported over 80 percent of its passenger traffic on board its growing fleet of Boeing 737-200 jets in 1977.

 The final Frontier logo, a stylized "F", was created by Saul Bass and introduced April 30, 1978.
 By 1979, the airline had 5,100 employees and operated 35 Boeing 737-200 and 25 Convair 580 aircraft serving 94 cities in 26 states, Canada and Mexico.